Data Model

 - City (Spatial cluster level 1)

-Looking at the examples above, it is straightforward to understand that the units Location, Event, and Collection might not be enough to accommodate the data of all Surveillance Activities and other units (“Clusters”) can be needed.
+Looking at the examples above, it is straightforward to understand that the units Location, Event, and Collections might not be enough to accommodate the data of all Surveillance Activities and other units and therefore, it is necessary to tag units with standard labels that allow to group them in further units. *Tags** can group units spatially, temporally, or in another way.

 - Season (Temporal cluster 1)